Small Business SEO 101: The Beginner's Guide for 2020

-Not only is small business SEO taking the internet by storm, it’s become a vital component for practically every successful marketing strategy of top-notch companies, both big and small.
+Not only is small business SEO taking the internet by storm, but it's also become a vital component for practically every successful marketing strategy of top-notch companies, both big and small.

 Before dismissing the power of SEO, you should consider the heavy-weight proof that reveals just how effective optimization really is.